kuzzleio/documentation/src/guide/1/dbsearch/javascript/index.md

 ```bash
     touch index.js
 ```
-## Instanciate Kuzzle
+## Instantiate Kuzzle

-The first thing we need to do is instanciate a Kuzzle object.
+First, we need to instantiate a new Kuzzle object.
 To do this implement the following code:

 [snippet=load-sdk]

 ## Connect to Kuzzle

-We need now to connect to Kuzzle:
+We now need to connect to Kuzzle:

 [snippet=connect]

-## Create an Index, a Collection and some Documents
+## Create an index, a collection and documents

-Now that we have established a connection to Kuzzle, we will create a new Index, a new Collection and two Documents.
+Now that we have established a connection to Kuzzle, we will create a new index, a new collection and two documents.
 To be sure of the result of our search request, if an index already exists we will delete it:

 [snippet=create]

-## Search for Document
+## Search for documents

-Now that the documents are created and stored in Kuzzle, let's perform a search that will return the documents that match our query in the result.
+Now that the documents are created and stored in Kuzzle, let's perform a search returning the documents that match our query filters.

 To be sure that our search request will find our documents, we need to call the refresh method before.